 ¡Que Cute! program services are held in the community or in the clients' homes and include connections to prenatal care, to doulas and birthing classes, breatfeeding information, nutrition support, help setting goals, and access to community resources.
 Goals will include provision of concrete assistance and educational services, case management and prevention-based services.
 Clients will gain a stronger understanding of their pregnancy and their developing baby as well as formation of a strong support system.

-- 18 (estimated) other children were indireclty served as a result of their mother being enrolled in services
+- 130 (estimated) other children and family members were indireclty served as a result of their mother being enrolled in services

 For appointments or more information, call the Santa Fe offices at 505.955.0410 or by fax 505.955.8577.
 Self referrals, as well as referrals from other community agencies or organizations, are welcome.

 The program is supported by Santa Fe County's Community Services Department.